-Poludnica is the spirit of the burning hour, the figure that walks the fields when the sun stands still.
-She belongs to the moment when heat presses against the skull and the air refuses to move.
-Farmers once feared the silence of noon, for it was said she crossed the wheat at that time, searching for those who would not rest.
+Poludnica is the spirit of the burning hour, walking the fields when the sun stands still.
+In Slavic folklore, she belongs to the moment when heat presses against the skull and the air refuses to move.
+Farmers once feared the silence of noon, for it was said she crossed the wheat at that time, seeking those who would not rest.

 To see her is to feel the weight of the sun itself.